sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

+- **[02/2025]** Our new paper "Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective" is now available on [arXiv](https://arxiv.org/abs/2502.00604).

 - **[01/2025]** Our work "CViT: Continuous Vision Transformer for Operator Learning" has been accepted to [ICLR 2025](https://openreview.net/forum?id=cRnCcuLvyr).

 - **[12/2024]** Our  paper  "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks" has been accepted to [JMLR](https://jmlr.org/papers/v25/24-0313.html).